 Accreditation is an activity, not a status.
 The benefits of accreditation are the external mark of quality, high standards, process improvements and support.
-CYS Services programs undergo a rigorous accreditation process.
-The Child Development Centers and School Age Centers as well as many of our FCC Homes are fully accredited programs through the following entities:
+CYS programs undergo a rigorous accreditation process.
+The Child Development Centers and School Age Centers are accredited programs through the following entities:

-- National Association for the Education of Young Children (NAEYC) sets professional standards for early childhood education programs age (age 0-5 years) and helps families identify high-quality programs for their young children. - National After-School Age Alliance for School Age Services (NAA) The Council on Accreditation (COA): Afterschool Program Standards include After School Administration (ASP-AM), After School Human Resources (ASP-HR), and After School Programming and Services (ASP-PS).
+- National Association for the Education of Young Children (NAEYC) sets professional standards for early childhood education programs age (age 0-5 years) and helps families identify high-quality programs for their young children. - The Council on Accreditation (COA): Afterschool Program Standards include After School Administration (ASP-AM), After School Human Resources (ASP-HR), and After School Programming and Services (ASP-PS).
 The Administration Standards cover practices related to continuous quality improvement, financial management, risk prevention and management and ethical practice.
 The Human Resources Standards address recruitment and selection, training and professional development, support and supervision.
-The Programming and Services

-Standards set forth additional recommended practices for working with children and youth in out-of-school time.
+The Programming and Services Standards set forth additional recommended practices for working with children and youth in out-of-school time.